-User Notes: Normally the muck layer is at the soil surface; however, it may occur at any depth within 6 in.
-(15 cm) of the surface.
-Muck is Sapric soil material with at least 12 to 18 percent organic carbon.
-Organic soil material is called muck if virtually all of the material has undergone sufficient decomposition to limit recognition of the plant parts.
-Hemic (mucky peat) and fibric (peat) soil materials do not qualify.
-To determine if muck is present, first remove loose leaves, needles, bark, and other easily identified plant remains.
-This is sometimes called leaf litter, a duff layer, or a leaf or root mat.
-Then examine for decomposed organic soil material.
-Generally, muck is black and has a greasy feel; sand grains should not be evident.
-Determination of this indicator is made below the leaf or root mat; however, root mats that meet the definition of hemic or fibric soil material are included in the decisionmaking process for Histosols and Histic Epipedon.
+User Notes: This indicator requires a minimum muck thickness of 2 cm.
+Normally, this expression of anaerobiosis is at the soil surface; however, it may occur at any depth $\leq 15$ cm (6 inches).
+Muck is sapric soil material with a minimum content of organic carbon that ranges from 12 to 18 percent, depending on the content of clay.
+Organic soil material is called muck if virtually all of the material has undergone sufficient decomposition to limit the recognition of plant parts.
+Mucky peat (hemic material) and/or peat (fibric material) do not qualify.
+Generally, muck is black and has a "greasy" feel; sand grains should not be evident.